qnx-ports/build-files/ports/pixman/README.md

 # Tests
-Tests are available, the results are provided in `tests.result` Currently all tests are passed.
+Tests are available, the results are provided in `tests.result` Currently all tests are passed on both QNX7.1 and QNX8.0.

 ### Running tests
 Tests need to be built separately.